FAIR Buyer Guidance

 Direct answer

 A museum donation appraiser is not independent when the fee, referral path, value discussion, or future benefit is tied to the donor, museum, dealer, broker, or claimed deduction.
-Before hiring, ask for written conflict disclosures, a non-contingent fee, and a donation-purpose scope that can stand apart from museum acceptance and tax filing pressure.
+Before hiring, get written conflict disclosures, a non-contingent fee, and a donation-purpose scope that stands apart from museum acceptance and tax pressure.

 • Match the appraiser to the item category.